 OFS aims to serve 200 youth from the Oakland community.
 This year we will have two Level 1-3 sites (ages 5-13), one at Markham Elementary School and one at West Oakland Middle School.
 We will have one Level 4 site (ages 14-18 and/or grades 9-12) at McClymonds High School in West Oakland.

-Using college aged staff and providing them with 80 hours of training, OFS inspires a love of reading while strengthening children’s self-esteem and sense of community through rich cultural engagement, exciting programs and activities using an integrated reading curriculum that supports academic learning outcomes that meet California educational literacy standards.
-Additionally, OFS provides enrichment activities in STEM, dance, music, art, sports and fitness activities; weekly educational field trips and parent education workshops, and annual community outreach events.
+Using college aged staff as classroom teachers, OFS inspires a love of reading while strengthening young people’s self-esteem and sense of community through rich cultural engagement and exciting programs and activities, using an integrated literacy curriculum that supports academic learning outcomes that meet the common core literacy standards.
+Additionally, OFS provides enrichment activities in STEM, dance, music, art, civic engagement, sports and fitness activities; weekly parent education workshops, and social action projects.

-Cultural Relevance - African-American children underutilize needed mental health services, mainly due to lack of access and cultural responsiveness from the provider and the delivery of services.
-OFS addresses this through cultural responsive curriculum and staffing, mental health support, parent and family community outreach, and retention through engagement.
+- Cultural Relevance - African American children underutilize needed mental health services, mainly due to lack of access and cultural responsiveness from the provider and the delivery of services.
+OFS addresses this through culturally responsive curriculum and staffing, mental health support, parent and family community outreach, and retention through engagement.